-Hotel Le Marais
+7. Hotel Le Marais

 I don’t think I can describe this hotel to you better than they do on their website.
 Their description says, “the elegance of a luxury hotel fuses with the intimacy of a boutique hotel.”
 Sounds great, doesn’t it?

 If you want to splurge, go for the premium room with its own private balcony.
 All rooms have a nice desk, ergonomic chair, fast WiFi, and coffee maker if you need to get some work done.

 This is one of few hotels close to Bourbon Street that actually has breakfast included.
 You can also work up a sweat in the gym, cool off in the pool, and start your night off with a cocktail at their on-site bar, Vive!
 Click here to see the latest price from Booking.com.

-This is one of the most historic French Quarter hotels, dating back to 1838 when it was called the City Exchange.
+Omni Royal is one of the most historic French Quarter hotels, dating back to 1838 when it was called the City Exchange.
 It was constructed as a “European grand” hotel and was the first of its kind in New Orleans.

 It was here that one of the most quintessential New Orleans dishes (gumbo) was invented.
 The phrase “there’s no such thing as a free lunch” also comes from this hotel, which once offered free food to daytime drinkers to entice them to keep ordering rounds.